MrDK1ng/MrDK1ng/README.md

 name: "Mr King"
 located_in: "London, England"
 description: >
-  Passionate developer with a focus on HTML, CSS, JavaScript, and Lua — building immersive experiences for FiveM and beyond.
+  Passionate developer with a focus on React, Typescript, Python and Lua — building immersive experiences for FiveM and beyond.
   Experienced in UI design, game scripting, and 3D modeling for game environments.
   Driven by creativity, community, and clean, functional code.